joelhawksley/identity/talks/2021/slides.md

 ^ PAUSE

-^ It's amazed me how eager people are to contribute.
+^ It's clear to me that people want to contribute.
 But they're not always sure how.

 ---
 # Enabling contribution

-^ Which is why we've focused on is enabling contribution.
+^ Which is why we've focused on making it easy to contribute.

 ^ We want to enable people to make high-quality contributions as easily as possible.

 ^ The library isn't super complicated,

 ^ but it has some nuance and differing behavior across Rails versions.

+^ We support the combinations of several versions of Ruby and Rails, and making sure the framework works for all of them is critical.

 ^ One way we've reduced the burden of this is through matrix builds